Marcus Adams (Canadian football): Personal life

 Marcus was born to a family of athletes, with his father and uncles boxing professionally.

 Adams was active in the Saskatchewan community throughout his time with the Roughriders.
 In March 2008, he helped coach a pee wee hockey team during a charity benefit for Dustin Lemire, a child diagnosed with leukemia.
 Adams also coached that year in a high school training camp hosted by Matt Dominguez, a fellow Roughrider, and in a skills camp for the Ehrlo Monday Night Football League.

+Marcus is now a defensive line coach at Bowdoin College.